Introducing Blow-by and the PCV System

 Catch cans – A Jail for Blow-by

 I think you get the point.
 Blow-by is a giant menace that only wants to rob your engine of power and slowly destroy it.
 So what can you do about it?
-One of the most universal solutions to blow-by is the catch can.
+One of the most universal solutions to blow-by is the oil catch can.
 A catch can is exactly what it sounds like: a can to catch and condense the fuel and oil vapors in blow-by before they reenter your intake system and engine.
 Catch cans range from cylinders with breather filters, to that thing your neighbor made with a Budweiser can and some tubing that he calls “custom.”
 You know who I’m talking about.
+You can buy a specific catch can for your exact make and model or you can check out a universal oil catch can from Mishimoto which fits most vehicles.

 While the concept seems simple enough, to be successful in a daily driving or racing application, a catch can needs to perform two basic functions: